imaizume/tex-sources/README.md

-Tex Source and Shellscript for PDF Complile
+Tex Source and Shellscript for PDF Compliling
 ===

 Introduction
 ---

-A repogitory of tex sources that are suitable for [tex-box](https://github.com/imaizume/tex-box) as a submodule.
+This is a repository of tex sources that are suitable for [tex-box](https://github.com/imaizume/tex-box) as a submodule.

 [tex-box](https://github.com/imaizume/tex-box) is a virtual environment of [Vagrant](https://www.vagrantup.com/) that enables non-unix like OS users such as Windows to compile `.tex` (LaTeX) file into `.pdf` (PDF).